What is a hotel rate shopper?

 ..to name a few.

 A hotel rate shopper can present this data in a variety of ways.
 Hotel Price Reporter provides charts, tables and calendars at the presentational layer when comparing hotel room rates.
+The rate comparison module will help you stay on top of the latest prices in your market and help you maintain the position in your hotel’s rate value matrix.

 Price evolution tracking is an important part of a hotel rate shopper.
 It shows you the evolution of the room rates for a given stay over time.
-This intelligence helps you to see what pricing strategy your competitors are following.
+This intelligence helps you to see what pricing strategy your competitor hotels are following.
 This in turn can help you stay on top of your own strategy.
 It can also provide a useful indication of the occupancy levels at the competing hotels.
 For example, hotels that sell out quickly tend to increase the prices of the remaining rooms.

 Price evolution can provide an overall picture of how your competitors are performing, and see where your hotel business stands in the local market.